diku-dk/futhark-book/language.rst

 :cite:`tfp05elsman,functional-pearl-pickler-combinators` and encoding
 of Conal Elliott's functional images :cite:`Elliott03:FOP`.

-We have seen earlier how annonymous functions may be constructed and passed as arguments to SOACs.
-Here is an example annoymous function that takes parameters ``x``, ``y``, and ``z``, returns a value of type ``t``, and has body `e`:
+We have seen earlier how anonymous functions may be constructed and passed as arguments to SOACs.
+Here is an example anonymous function that takes parameters ``x``, ``y``, and ``z``, returns a value of type ``t``, and has body `e`: